Maisie Peters: 2021–2024: You Signed Up for This and The Good Witch

-2025–present: Upcoming third studio album
+2025–present: Florescence

+Peters performing at a bookstore in Newcastle upon Tyne in January 2026.

 In June 2025, Peters started a podcast with her twin sister, called Twinhood.
 In October 2025, Peters was unveiled as the face of Giorgio Armani's "That's So Armani" campaign.
 That same month, Peters announced the release of "Audrey Hepburn", her first music release in over two years.
 On 9 October, the song was released, as well as a surprise release, "You You You".
 She confirmed the two songs were dual lead singles for her upcoming third studio album.
+The music videos for "You You You" and "Audrey Hepburn" were released to YouTube and Spotify on 24 October and 6 November 2025, respectively.
+"Say My Name in Your Sleep", featuring credited backing vocals from album collaborator Marcus Mumford, served as the third single from the project, released on 19 November.

+On 28 January 2026, Peters revealed the album's title, Florescence, and that it would be released on 15 May.
+Two days before the album announcement, she confirmed further dates on her Before the Bloom tour, for which she had played three intimate shows in London and New York.
+A fourth single, "My Regards", was released on 6 February, accompanied by a music video directed by Amelia Dimoldenberg and featuring Benito Skinner.
+The next month, Peters was credited as a co-writer on "Millions" by British girl group Say Now.

+The fifth single from Florescence, "Kingmaker", featuring Julia Michaels, cited as one of Peters' musical inspirations, was released on 21 April 2026.
+On 29 April, it was announced that the album was delayed until 22 May.
+One week before the release of the album, Peters announced that, on 8 May 2027, she would be playing her first major headline show at The O2 Arena in London.
+On 13 June 2026, Peters made her debut on the stage of the Grand Ole Opry in Nashville, Tennessee.
+Between July and September 2026, Peters released a number of live versions of songs from the Florescence album on YouTube, under the subtitle "(Live From My Parents' Piano)".

 Artistry and influences

 Peters possesses a soprano voice.
 She is a self described "massive fan" of Taylor Swift, considering Swift a "formative" influence on her music, and expressed admiration for English-Irish girl group Girls Aloud and English artist Lily Allen.
 She names F. Scott Fitzgerald and Donna Tartt as her literary influences.
 She has also cited Arctic Monkeys, My Chemical Romance, Florence and the Machine, All Time Low and Fall Out Boy as influences in her more pop rock songs.